godotengine/godot-docs/tutorials/shading/your_first_shader/your_second_spatial_shader.rst

 creating a complex effect.
 Also note that the amplitudes (the number the result is multiplied by) all add up to ``1.0``.
 This keeps the wave in the 0-1 range.

-With this code you should end up with more complex looking waves and all you had to do was add a little bit of math!
+With this code you should end up with more complex looking waves and all you had to do was add a bit of math!

 .. image:: img/wave3.png